-Even without Dynamics 365 for Marketing installed, Dynamics 365 for Customer Engagement provides a few basic marketing features, which include the ability to create both static and dynamic marketing lists that you can use with the quick campaigns feature also included with Customer Engagement.
-However, Dynamics 365 for Marketing predominantly uses a separate feature called marketing segments to target its full-featured customer journeys, both of which are unique to Marketing.
+Even without Dynamics 365 Marketing installed, some Dynamics 365 apps provide a few basic marketing features, which include the ability to create both static and dynamic marketing lists that you can use with the quick campaigns feature also included with these apps.
+However, Dynamics 365 Marketing predominantly uses a separate feature called marketing segments to target its full-featured customer journeys, both of which are unique to Marketing.

 The following table summarizes a few important differences between the various types of marketing lists and segments.